naughtyfruit53/FastApiv1.6/docs/complete app test.md

 ## License and Support

-This testing framework is part of the TRITIQ ERP system and follows the same licensing terms.
+This testing framework is part of the TRITIQ BOS system and follows the same licensing terms.
 For support and questions, please refer to the main project documentation or contact the development team.